 Syracuse, NY 13210

 James Dwyer, Ph.D., is Associate Professor of Bioethics and Humanities.
-He also holds an appointment in the Department of Public Health and Preventive Medicine.
+He also holds a joint appointment in the Department of Public Health and serves on the Ethics Consultation Service.
 He earned a doctorate in philosophy at the University of California, Irvine.

-His research focuses on broad issues about social justice, moral responsibility, and health prospects.
-His recent work addresses ethical concerns about global health, environmental sustainability, social justice, and the global migration of health care workers.
+His research focuses on broad issues about social justice, ethical responsibility, and ethics education.
+His recent work addresses ethical concerns about global health, health inequalities, environmental sustainability, migration, and social change.
 His writings have appeared in the Hastings Center Report, Bioethics, Academic Medicine, and the Bulletin of the World Health Organization.

 Dwyer J. Teaching global health ethics.
 In Global Health Ethics, edited by S. Benatar and G. Brock (Cambridge: Cambridge University Press, 2011): 319-328. (pdf. )